Our History

 Dr. Jack Canady Becomes CEO

-Village Missions continued to move forward under the leadership of Dr. Jack Canady, who had previously served as a Village Missionary and District Representative.
-Dr. Jack Canady became the Assistant Director of Village Missions in 1989 and C.E.O. of Village Missions in 1991.
+(Pictured: Dr. Jack and Norma Canady) Village Missions continued to move forward under the leadership of Dr. Jack Canady, who had previously served as a Village Missionary and District Representative.
+Dr. Jack Canady became the Assistant Director of Village Missions in 1989 and the C.E.O. of Village Missions in 1991.

-Village Missions partnered with Ecola Bible School and in turn received tuition benefit for children of Village Missionaries.
+Village Missions partnered with Ecola Bible School and in turn received a tuition discount for children of Village Missionaries.
 The Development Department was established and a “Fifty New Fields” campaign launched.
-In 1996, Creative Evangelism, Inc. affiliated with Village Missions.
+In 1996, Creative Evangelism, Inc. became affiliated with Village Missions.

 Rev. Walter Duff Jr. officially retired in 1991.